ming-hermawan/test/README.md

-# Retrieve Indonesian Election 2024 Data
+# Retrieve 2024 Indonesian Presidential Election Data

 ## 1. Introduction
 This project gathers data result of 2024 Indonesian Presidential Election from the official institution, and save it to a database (only support SQLite now) or files.